nsp/OpenSettlers/README.txt

 To create accounts, run the simple account creation client with the following command:

-  java -jar OpenSettlers.jar soc.client.SOCAccountClient localhost 8880
+  java -jar OpenSettlers.jar soc.client.AccountClient localhost 8880

 Users with accounts must type their password to log into the server to play.
 People without accounts can still connect, by leaving the password field blank, as long as they aren't using a nickname which has a password in the database.